ibm-cloud-docs/cis/fields-and-expressions.md

 |contains| |http.request.uri.path contains "/articles/"| | |
 |matches|~|http.request.uri.path ~ "^/articles/200[7-8]/$"| | |
 |in| |http.request.method in { "HEAD" "GET" }|ip.src in { 93.184.216.0 93.184.216.1 }|cf.threat_score in {0 2 10}|
-{: caption="Table 5.
-Comparison operators for fields" caption-side="bottom"}
+{: caption="Comparison operators for fields" caption-side="bottom"}

 The evaluation of expressions using string values is case-sensitive.
 As such, a firewall rule might require you to define more than one test condition.
 Enterprise customers can use a regular expression with the matches operator to capture multiple variations with a single expression.
 {: important}